 BFI Player Classics

-The newest player in the streaming game comes with the pedigree of the esteemed British Film Institute, an organization that has been at the forefront of film preservation and conversation since its inception in 1933.
-Boasting the world’s largest film archive, the BFI hasn’t had a streaming service in the United States until 2021, when it launched BFI Player Classics, an option that includes over 200 British productions.
+One of the new players in the streaming game comes with the pedigree of the esteemed British Film Institute, an organization that has been at the forefront of film preservation and conversation since its inception in 1933.
+Boasting the world’s largest film archive, the BFI didn’t have a streaming service in the United States until 2021, when it launched BFI Player Classics, an option that includes over 200 British productions.
 If you’re less interested in digging through the catalogues of the major streamers and just want something that’s curated purely for fans of the British canon, this is the place to go.